dcolnar/royal_road/README.md

 - Look into making an object for the fiction to keep state and reduce calls?
 - Fix issue with getting Next button using the length, this will allow me to get rid of that first_chapter flag.
-- Add requirements file
-- Add Delete Flags to Config file
+- Use Delete Flags instead of parameters in pdf code

 ## Contributing
 Feel free to contribute by submitting issues and pull requests.